-A multi stage journey will simply show all available recipients based on the segmentation on the campaign.
+A multi-stage journey will simply show all available recipients based on the segmentation of the campaign.

 It is not possible to filter based on channel subscriptions as there may be many reasons to push a user into a journey including the possibility of following different paths and arriving at different messages.
 Also, as it can take an extended length of time for users to pass through a journey, there is plenty of time for subscriptions to change as they make their way through to the end actions.

 Instead, whether a user is eligible to receive a particular message or not is assessed at the point each message is due to be sent.

 Updated 4 months ago